darpa-sail-on/sail-on-client/docs/source/index.rst

 Release v\ |version|

 **Sail-On Client** is a library used for supporting evaluation of open world algorithms in `DARPA SAIL-ON`_.
-The library was funded DARPA under Contract No. HR001120C0055 and is licensed under `APACHE-V2 LICENSE`_.
+The library is based update work supported by DARPA under Contract No. HR001120C0055 and is licensed under `APACHE-V2 LICENSE`_.

 From the `SAIL-ON Website <https://www.darpa.mil/program/science-of-artificial-intelligence-and-learning-for-open-world-novelty>`_: